 Non-association and place restriction orders

-The Justice Legislation Amendment (Non-association and Place Restriction) Act 2001 was introduced, along with a series of other Acts, with the intention of reducing gang-related crime.
-The Act, which chiefly amended the Crimes (Sentencing Procedure) Act 1999, provided that on sentencing a court may, in addition to any other penalty or order, impose on the offender a “place restriction order” and/or a “non-association order”.
-By targeting the “elements that are central to gang activity” — group association and territory — the orders are intended to limit the offender’s opportunity to reoffend by reducing his or her exposure to high risk situations.
+The Justice Legislation Amendment (Non-association and Place Restriction) Act 2001 was introduced, along with a series of other Acts, with the intention of reducing gang-related crime: see Second Reading Speech.
+The Act, which chiefly amended the Crimes (Sentencing Procedure) Act 1999, provided that, on sentencing, a court may, in addition to any other penalty or order, impose a “place restriction order” and/or a “non-association order”.

-Since 24 September 2018, similar types of restrictions may be imposed on an offender at sentence as a condition of a community-based order such as an intensive correction order (ICO) (see [3-600]ff), a community correction order (CCO) (see [4-400]ff) or a conditional release order (CRO) (see [4-700]ff).
+Similar types of restrictions may be imposed on an offender at sentence as a condition of a community-based order such as an intensive correction order, a community correction order or a conditional release order (see [6-530]).

 [6-500] Availability of orders